 Etosha is Namibia’s most famous game park and one of Africa’s best destinations for wildlife viewing.
-The first thing to know about Etosha, is that it has serious amounts of game.
+The first thing to know about Etosha is that it has serious amounts of game.
 Travel here in the dry season, and you will find the waterholes home to so many different species at one time, that it beggars belief.
 For this reason, there is nowhere else quite like it.

-The second thing to know about Etosha, is that it was built as a reserve to explore independently.
+The second thing to know about Etosha is that it was built as a reserve to explore independently.
 The road network is superb, tarmac in places, and is designed to open the park up to self-drive visitors.
 The very fact is the reason that many people believe Etosha cannot compete with the likes of Botswana’s Okavango, Zambia’s Luangwa Valley or Tanzania’s Serengeti.
-Their argument is simply that this National Park does not offer the authentic safari experience.
+Their argument is simply that this National Park does not offer an authentic safari experience.
 There is certainly something strange about having a Toyota Corolla game-driving next to a fully equipped safari Land Rover!

 However, this is completely missing the point.
 Etosha does not attempt to compete with the Serengeti, Luangwa or Okavango – it was designed to be different.
 Self-driving is the aim of this park, and in all fairness, it is arguably the most productive and accessible safari area!
 With superb quality of lodges and great infrastructure within the country, this destination is a great option for affordable trips to Africa.